Man Shot, Killed By Baltimore County Police In Essex

 BALTIMORE (WJZ) — A man was shot and killed by two Baltimore County Police officers inside of a house in Essex on Wednesday, according to authorities.

-The shooting occurred in the 900 block of Boundbrook Way around 4 p.m., Baltimore County Police spokesperson Joy Stewart said.READ MORE: John McMaster, Hospitalized After Stricker St. Collapse Shares Video Message On International Firefighters' Day
+The shooting occurred in the 900 block of Boundbrook Way around 4 p.m., Baltimore County Police spokesperson Joy Stewart said.READ MORE: 25-Year-Old Man Receives Life Sentence In 2020 Murder Of MTA Bus Driver

 Neighbors told WJZ an elderly couple in their 60s live at the home with their three children.